uwsampa/grappa/README.md

 Dependences
 -------------------------------------------------------------------------------
-You must have the following installed to build Grappa:
+You must have a Linux system with the following installed to build Grappa:

 * Build system
   * Ruby >= 1.9.3